CuongMuse/Two-point-BVP-by-FEM-in-Python/README.md

 # Two-point-BVP-by-FEM-in-Python
-Solving two-point b.v.p in Python
+Solving a two-point b.v.p by the Finite Element Method in Python